 Not far from the main train station and just inside the old Medieval walls, you’ll find the “Craftsman’s Courtyard” (Handwerkerhof).

 While it is actually only about 50 years old, it resembles something one might have envisioned from a Medieval time period, where local merchants sell their handmade goods.
 Wind through the alleys and marvel at the handmade leathers, dolls, toys, and Christmas decorations all year round.

 The Kaiserburg Grounds are completely free to walk around and are a must when visiting Nuremberg.

 Granted, if you would like to explore more in-depth, you can pay a little bit to tour the museum, go into the church, or climb a tower.
-But, truth be told, I think touring the grounds alone is plenty and gives you fantastic views, picture-perfect sites, and is beautiful to walk around.
+But, truth be told, I think touring the grounds alone is plenty and gives you fantastic views, and picture-perfect sites, and it is beautiful to walk around.

 Wander the Kaisergarten

 Just outside the German castle are the gardens, often overlooked by most tourists, especially those on a quick day trip.